 One of the things I will not do is bring along the typical expectations of your family and friends.
 Love you though they may, they have needs of their own and these color the way they listen and respond to you.
 I try to limit my needs to having you show up, ready to talk.
 Simple.
 But not always easy.

 Psychotherapy can have benefits and risks.
-Discussing unpleasant aspects of your life may make you feel uncomfortable and bring feelings such as sadness, guilt, anger, frustration, loneliness, and helplessness.
+Discussing unpleasant aspects of your life may make you feel uncomfortable and bring feelings such as sadness, guilt, shame, anger, frustration, loneliness and helplessness while the process of healing takes place.
+When you can experience these feelings and tolerate them in a safe environment, then you know it’s working.
 On the other hand, psychotherapy also offers benefits.
-Therapy often leads to better relationships, solutions to specific problems, less distress, and better tools for managing your life.
+Therapy often leads to better relationships, solutions to specific problems, less distress, a good night’s sleep, and better tools for managing your life outside of therapy.

 Psychotherapy can work well when combined with other methods, such as exercise, meditation, or medication.
 I will work with your other providers toward a comprehensive solution.
 Although I am no longer in practice as a lawyer, I tend to understand and communicate well with lawyers if that happens to be part of the context.